 The minor is also designed to engage students in social policy issues related to education and to help students become more informed citizens by developing their understanding of the complexity of education as both a formal process and as a cultural phenomenon.
-The exact program of study for each minor is designed in consultation with a faculty advisor and typically includes six courses organized around a thematic core.
-At least one course must be taken at the 300 level or higher (not including Education 405) and up to two courses offered in other departments may be approved by the Education Department as part of the minor program.
-All students completing a minor are expected to begin their programs of study in Education 209 (Foundations of Education) and will later enroll in Education 405 to complete a capstone project.
+The exact program of study for each minor is designed in consultation with a faculty advisor and includes six courses typically organized around a thematic core.

 Guidelines & Requirements for the Minor in Educational Studies

 - An introductory course in education: Education 199 or Education 201